rdunlop/unicycling-convention-guide/_event_guides/freestyle.md

 * Do you have a way for the judges to indicate that they are ready? (e.g. "flags")

+    * Do you have someone who will monitor the judges for their "readiness" and indicate to the announcer to announce the next competitor?

+        * This designated person should know their responsibilities:
+            * Monitor judges
+            * Monitor the time, and push judges to finish quickly to stay on schedule

 * Do you have a laptop for use by the DJ?

     * Does the DJ know how to use the sound system?